alexenson/ec2-elb-for-beginners/README.md

-We will copy the name into the description.
+We will copy the name into the description.<br>
 ![4](https://github.com/user-attachments/assets/1b74004d-8912-429c-ba6c-fd7595a71e2a)

-Then we have ssh – secure shell
+Then we have ssh – secure shell<br>
 ![6](https://github.com/user-attachments/assets/880a5c92-96fd-48df-944b-d615ccb92a3b)

 It’s going to allow any source address.
-The 0s mean any source IP address.
+The 0s mean any source IP address.<br>
 ![1](https://github.com/user-attachments/assets/ae13282c-e6e5-4399-9a65-f2839916e5ec)

-Scroll down a bit and leave the Configure storage section as defaults.
+Scroll down a bit and leave the Configure storage section as defaults.<br>
 ![2](https://github.com/user-attachments/assets/1ff6bf32-b359-48b1-bb69-9084427ffb6c)